Program Questions & Answers

 Each child is responsible for their own snack and drink (labelled water bottle).
 Any containers used need to be labeled and taken home on a daily basis.
 We are a peanut/nut-free school, please ensure all snack are peanut/nut free.
 Please read labels!
 We do not permit sharing as some children have allergies.
 If sending grapes, please cut them in half

 Does my child need to be toilet trained to attend the school?

 No, children do not need to be toilet trained to be able to attend the school.
 We will encourage the use of the toilet for those children in the process of being trained.
 An adult will be present to assist in making this endeavor a successful one.

 If a child needs to be changed, the teachers will do so.
 Leave a few spare diapers in your child’s cubby, as well as a complete set of indoor clothing.
-Label all items as well as the bag they are to be stored in.
+Please label all items as well as the bag they are to be stored in

 How do I alert the school about my child’s allergies?

 If your child has an allergy, this needs to be indicated on the registration form.
 Any allergies will be posted with details stating what the allergy is, the child’s name and an identifying picture, a likely reaction, and follow-up procedures.
-This information will be posted at the child’s snack table.
+This information will be posted in each room and in the classroom binder.

 Will the school administer medication if required?